BrooksLeitner/BrooksLeitner.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href="https://medicine.yale.edu/mdphd/">Current Affiliation</a>.
-Science, Philosophy, and a Little Medicine
+subtitle: Science, Philosophy, and a Little Medicine
 profile:
   align: right
   image: prof_pic.jpg